Zamiell/isaac-achievement-randomizer/docs/about.md

 Also note that:

-- Even if Mysterious Paper (#21) or Missing Poster (#23) are unlocked, they are removed from pools until all of the Lost achievements are completed.
+- Even if Mysterious Paper (#21) or Missing Poster (#23) are unlocked, they are removed from pools until all of The Lost achievements are completed.

 ### Cards & Runes <!-- 5.300 -->